geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Nay, check that sigh—regrets and shame are vain, Resume thy Seals, and be thyself again f Aside that penance garb must no%v be laid, And Ely's Prelate speak in Albert's aid.
 Yet sorrow strengthens—should I else have known Thy constancy, dear Longchamp! or mine own?
 190 And one yet dearer! ΙιοΛν her fragile form ΒοΛνΉ like the reed, but broke not with the storm; And well redeem'd the boast of tender pride, In softness bold, indeed a hero's bride!
 Oh!
 Berengaria, think'st thou not our bliss, When fortune smiles, shall be more rich for this?
 But thou hast yet a task j Ι ΙίηοΛν thy zeal With smiles can leave me, if to seek my weal.
 At dawn my trial comes j—but why so pale?
 What can I dread at which thy heart should quail?
 They dare not bring me to the block or stake, For angel-guards o'er Heaven's vicegerents wake.
 Suspense and durance, there I read my doom,— My freedom, dearest! must be won from Rome.
 Wait not this solemn farce, this mockery,—go, Ere Maynard's glance the truant minstrel know; And hark!
 1 hear the outer door unfold,— Here is thy bonnet,—hide those locks of gold.
 Wait not to speak, thine accents will betray A heart too full,—my dearest love, away;— 210 Remember, Longchamp, be thyself again!— Minstrel farewell!
 I thank thee for thy strain."
 The Diet met, and purple glory shone Round the vain man who fill'd th' Imperial throne; And seldom King might boast a nobler band, Primates and princes, Magnates of the land , In wonder gazing on their captive there, His form majestic, and commanding air. d The envoys entered, and with dauntless look The tyrant's seat confronting, Albert spoke.
 220 ff From England's Regent Queen, and each that bears A loyal soul, her Prelates and her Peers, We ask—no sign of hostile will foreshewn, Why thus thou hold's t our Monarch from his throne?
 And more: from thee, O Cæsar! we demand Justice on one, a vassal of thy land, The Duke of Austria,—who, against the troth Of men and nations, and his solemn oath Of Christian concord, dared by fraud enchain Our slumbering Sovereign, and in bonds detain."
 230 Q 2
 " One not" (as Albert ceased the Priest began) (i Sacred alone as monarch or as man, But by that Cross which holy Pandulph gave, To God devoted j and his God shall save." " And I am charged," again the warrior cried, " If his just freedom shall be still denied, From England, Normandy, Guyenne to bring Defiance, battle, till thou yield our King."
 "Defiance, not from England's strength alone, But every Prince who fills a Christian throne.
 240 From all, by Clermont's solemn compact bound, In Holy War to tread the sacred ground, Or guard their absent comrades' lands from scathe, As they reposed upon their comrades' faith; And more, for every day his Tomb is stain'd By Moslem rites, by brutal scorn profaned, For every martyr's blood, for every harm The faith endures, deprived of Richard's arm, An angry Deity now speaks in me, And claims in wrath the mighty debt from thee."
 250 The Prelate spoke, and Henry's cheek of pride, Pale as he listen'd, glow'd when he replied: "Strangers î I chafe not, though your speech be bold; Your Sovereign there, and there my Peers behold:
 All that as vassals own Imperial sway, The mighty whom these ample states obey.
-Unheard I judge not, but from Austria's yoke I claim'd her captis'e, and these lords convoke: Be they the umpires;—but if I shall prove Your King not only worthless of your love, 260 But all unfit on any rights to call To be his shelter, who has outraged all; And black with crimes, by Heaven and man abhorr'd, That barbarous states had scrupled to record; Then, for this care of Europe's general weal, Your thanks, not censure, shall requite my zeal: Meanwhile, if to this court no cause appear To thwart our gracious wish, remain and hear." ťť Monarch," said Albert, " I my seat demand, As Schorndorfs Lord, and heir of Hildebrand.
+Unheard I judge not, but from Austria's yoke I claim'd her captis'e, and these lords convoke: Be they the umpires;—but if I shall prove Your King not only worthless of your love, 260 But all unfit on any rights to call To be his shelter, who has outraged all; And black with crimes, by Heaven and man abhorr'd, That barbarous states had scrupled to record; Then, for this care of Europe's general weal, Your thanks, not censure, shall requite my zeal: Meanwhile, if to this court no cause appear To thwart our gracious wish, remain and hear." ťť Monarch," said Albert, " I my seat demand, As Schorndorf’s Lord, and heir of Hildebrand.
 27O As such to thee " (he knelt and loos'd his sword) " I tender homage as my Suzerain lord; Saving the faith to England's Monarch ow'd, Forlands and honours by his love bestow'd."
 Nor Henry dared the proffer'd homage scorn, He loos'd the collar which himself had worn, And while he fix'd it on his vassal's breast, With well dissembled joy the you h curest.
 Q 3
 To Ely's Prelate gave an honour'd place, Then spoke with measur'd speech and plausive grace. " Princes and Peers, and Thou, illustrious Thrall!
 Fain would I win th' impartial ears of all; Fain every good and loyal heart incline To feel how painful is this task to mine; For Kings with livelier sorrow must expose A Monarch's guilt, or mourn a Monarch's woes.
 Sadly we sympathize, when such are brought, Even like the least, to answer deeds they wrought In wanton power; but sadder were the time, Should regal mantles prove a shield for crime.
 290 " Richard Plantagenet, of England King, Branch of a stock from which myself I spring, Think not a jealous rival seeks thy wrong, That hate misleads, or guile inspires my tongue; Thy Lion-heart I loved, thy daring deeds, For every pang my kindred bosom bleeds; And while on thee my heaviest charges fall, 'Tis my first wish thou may'st repel them all.
 First then I charge thee, King! that in despite Of my Constantia's claims, and well-known right/
 Despite those rights of blood which all respect, And Kings who rule by them should least neglect, Thou did'st compel th' unwilling realm to crown The base-born Tancred on Sicilia's throne, Perchance not William's child, at least no lawfulson. ct And next I charge thee, while affecting zeal For the lost Sepulchre, the Christian weal, That thou, to swell thy greedy power, hast bent On Christian kings thy mighty armament; My kinsman Isaac hurl'd from Cyprus' throne, 310 Made his rich spoils thy minions' or thine own; And, as a thousand tales of scandal prove, His daughter's youth abus'd with lassdess love. " And next, that on the day thy single poss'ers, The rest defrauding, seized on Acre's towers, Even from the rampart where his valour placed, Thine envious haud my vassal's banner cast; Him with a btow, and it with filth disgraced.
 Oh! must I speak the hateful truth aloud, And own that Austria's flag to such dishonour bow'd!" ’Twas here the Duke upon his captive roll'd Such glance as serpents on the prey they hold: But sunk abash'd beneath the mute reply, The calm, majestic scorn of Richard's eye. q 4
 " And more," th' Imperial youth resum'd his tale, " I charge thee King, that still beneath the veil Of zeal and reverence for our Holy Cross, Thy stubborn pride has wrought it shame and loss.
 Still with new broils the Christian Princes vex'd, Their efforts baffled, and their plans perplex'd; 330 Till one could brook a vassal's scorn no more, And Gaul's brave Sovereign fled th' unconquer'd shore.
 'Tis Thou must answer now for every day That injur'd Sion weeps a Moslem sway; For loss of all that Philip had subdued, Had saved of Christian, shed of impious blood. " Next, as his Suzerain, I of thee require The price of blood for Conrad, Prince of Tyre; Whose murder by thy coward hate was plann'd, In midnight darkness slain, and by an unknown hand. ci Next, that the same base treason aims the knife Of lurking villains at Augustus' life; And he, till now unwont to dream of fear, In every stranger dreads th' assassin near. íť But specious words might gloze these charges past, A seventh remains, the weightiest and the last: That while (despite that pride, which day by day Made half the host but gazers on the fray,)